 In one episode Chip and the children are raising the newly finished sign to the entrance of their farm.
 Once it is up, Chip tells that children, “Momma would want us to say a prayer.”
 And then they say the Our Father together.
 When was the last time you saw anyone say an Our Father on secular TV?

-Joanna Gaines recently produced a video for a Palm Sunday service at Baylor University talking about her own journey of faith and the ways God has directed her steps throughout her life and made her dreams become a reality.
+Joanna Gaines recently produced a for a Palm Sunday service at Baylor University talking about her own journey of faith and the ways God has directed her steps throughout her life and made her dreams become a reality.

 4. They make things beautiful